-- a) it is possible that the other households at the address are not in the informants' accommodation (Q13) or in the same rateable unit (Q14) in which case no rooms occupied by other households would be entered. - b) where there are no other households living at the address, rooms used for business may be recorded at Qs 13(ii) or (iii) and/or Q14.
+- a) it is possible that the other households at the address are not in the informants' accommodation (Q13) or in the same rateable unit (Q14) in which case no rooms occupied by other households would be entered. - b) it is possible that there may be other households at the address which are ineligible and therefore not interviewed.
+However these households should be counted at Q12 for purposes of abating rateable value. - c) where there are no other households living at the address, rooms used for business may be recorded at Qs 13(ii) or (iii) and/or Q14.